 Full-time RVing can require a great deal of flexibility, but the lifestyle is affordable and leads to experiences you’ve probably never even imagined.
 It’s not for everyone, but don’t let fears hold you back.

 Below, in no particular order, are some of the essential lessons we and fellow full-time RVers have learned.

 - The full-time RVing lifestyle is affordable and leads to adventures you’ve probably never even imagined.
 It’s not for everyone, but don’t let fears hold you back.

 - Full-time RVing means freedom.
 RVers have so many choices that people in stick-bound houses do not have.
 For example, if you don’t like the area, you can move.
 If you are near a barking dog or the weather turns cold -or hot- move to a new place.
 You can leave a job if things get bad.

 - You can live more cheaply.
 As a full-time RVer, you have much more control of your budget, especially if you own your RV outright and have no debt.
 You can boondock on public lands in the West at no charge.
-You need less “stuff,” and that includes clothes.
-When do you plan to wear that business suit?
-T-shirts and jeans or shorts are the usual uniform.
+You need less “stuff,” including clothes.
+Will you ever wear that business suit?
+Casual shirts and jeans or shorts are the usual uniforms.
 Again, it’s about choice.